longturn/freeciv21/docs/Developing/Contributing/msys2.rst

 * mingw-w64-i686-tolua / mingw-w64-x86_64-tolua

-13. Arch-specific packages for buildind Qt-client and/or Ruledit (i686 or x86_64, not both)
+13. Arch-specific packages for building the client and/or Ruledit (i686 or x86_64, not both)

 * mingw-w64-i686-qt5 / mingw-w64-x86_64-qt5
 * mingq-w64-i686-karchive-qt5 / mingw-w64-x86_64-karchive-qt5

-14. Arch-specific packages for building sdl2-client (i686 or x86_64, not both)

-* mingw-w64-i686-SDL2_image / mingw-w64-x86_64-SDL2_image
-* mingw-w64-i686-SDL2_ttf / mingw-w64-x86_64-SDL2_ttf
-* mingw-w64-i686-SDL2_gfx / mingw-w64-x86_64-SDL2_gfx

-15. Packages needed for building installer package.
+14. Packages needed for building installer package.
 These are needed in addition to above ones used in the building step already.

-16. Arch-specific packages needed for building installer package (i686 or x86_64, not both)
+15. Arch-specific packages needed for building Windows installer package (i686 or x86_64, not both)

 * mingw-w64-i686-nsis / mingw-w64-x86_64-nsis